Lufthansa cabin crew delay strike decision

 Flight attendants backed industrial action in a vote earlier this month but UFO said it would delay a decision on a strike until Lufthansa had presented its new offer.

-The union had hit back at plans by Lufthansa to hire temporary staff as flight attendants on its routes from Berlin, but a German court backed the airline earlier this year.
-(Reporting by Victoria Bryan and Peter Maushagen)
+The union had hit back at plans by Lufthansa to hire temporary staff as flight attendants on its routes from Berlin, but a German court backed the airline earlier this year. ($1 = 0.8142 euros) (Reporting by Victoria Bryan and Peter Maushagen)